LippDataCloud/thingsboard-pe-k8s/README.md

 # Kubernetes resources configuration for ThingsBoard Microservices

+`!!!
+Important, this repo wan't be used any more.
+Go to [tb-ldc](https://github.com/LippDataCloud/tb-ldc)`

 This folder containing scripts and Kubernetes resources configurations to run ThingsBoard in Microservices mode.